 - 37. Valet Parking Management Plan.
 RREEF shall provide a Valet Parking Management Plan to designate valet parking areas, circulation, hours, days, rates, validations, operations, terms, remote drop-off/pick-up location, signage, passenger drop-off and pick-up, implementation schedule, etc. The Plan shall be submitted to the Community Development Department and the City Traffic Engineer for review and approval with the submittal of plans for Phase I. The City will review and approve the Plan and RREEF shall implement the Plan during Phase I, in accordance with the approved implementation schedule in the Plan.
-If it is determined that the valet parking is not being fully utilized, RREEF may modify or cease providing valet parking with the approval of the Director of Community Development. - 38.
-Electric Vehicle (EV) Charging.
+If it is determined that the valet parking is not being fully utilized, RREEF may modify or cease providing valet parking with the approval of the Director of Community Development. - Electric Vehicle (EV) Charging.
 RREEF shall install and maintain for public use EV parking/charging stations within the parking structures and/or parking lots at a ratio of a minimum of 1 percent of the total on-site parking spaces, and phased up to 3 percent as usage demands.
 The installation of stations up to 1 percent may also be phased.
 RREEF shall provide a minimum of 8 EV parking/charging stations in Phase I. The number of EV parking/charging stations shall be increased in minimum groups of 8 up to 1 percent based on usage.
 Electrical conduit to support additional charging stations (resulting in a supply of charging stations of up to 3 percent of the total on-site parking spaces) will be installed throughout the Shopping Center site, as is deemed appropriate during initial construction, for future conversion based on usage.
 The EV parking/charging stations shall be reviewed by the City and RREEF on an annual basis and will evaluate usage, and phasing of future installation of additional EV parking/charging stations.
 An annual report on charging station use shall be submitted to the Director of Public Works for review and approval, to determine whether evidence supports demand for the phasing and future installation of EV parking/charging stations.
 The stations shall provide a Level 2 charging capacity (120-240 volts, or as required by Southern California Edison), may charge prevailing rates for the purchase of the energy, and the parking spaces will be designated for the exclusive use of EV charging.
 RREEF shall submit plans to the Community Development Department with the submittal of plans for each parking structure.
-The City will review and approve the Plan, and RREEF shall install the improvements per the approved Plan with each parking structure.
+The City will review and approve the Plan, and RREEF shall install the improvements per the approved Plan with each parking structure. - 39.
+Sepulveda Boulevard.
+The retention, modification, relocation and/or removal of the existing Fry's driveway off Sepulveda Boulevard that accesses the Northwest Corner parcel is subject to review and approval of Caltrans and the City Public Works, Fire, Police and Community Development Departments.